spacemanspiff/uLoader/readme.txt

 - Possibility to use the alternative cIOS 223 (only to launch games)

-- Option to add or delete PNG icons from the SD to the game directly (PNG is added in the HDD)
+- Option to add or delete PNG icons/covers from the SD to the game directly (PNG is added in the HDD) Now you can download Covers from Internet!

 - New USB code and more